 When learning a new skill, like a language, it’s crucial to get the right tools to make the job easier.

-With Kindle, using a dictionary is quick and easy for the technology enthusiast and language learner alike.
+Foreign language dictionaries are essential for language studying, and Kindle makes using a dictionary quick and easy for technology enthusiasts and language learners alike.